Best practices for nonadiabatic molecular dynamics simulations: The different steps of a nonadiabatic molecular dynamics simulation

 \subsubsection{Choosing an active space for a multiconfigurational/multireference method to be used for nonadiabatic dynamics}

+In Section~\ref{sec:wft}, we introduced single-reference electronic structure methods, which can generally be applied in a somewhat more 'grey-box' fashion, contrasting them with the class of multiconfigurational/multireference methods that require the user to define an active space.
 Experience shows that the 'chemical intuition' used to construct an active space for the ground electronic state does not apply anymore to the determination of an active space for multiple electronic states, in particular if one is interested in exploring a photochemical process.
 In addition, the strategy to determine an active space for excited electronic states may vary depending on whether one uses a multiconfigurational (e.g., SA-CASSCF) or a multireference (e.g., XMS-CASPT2) method.
 In the following, we discuss a potential protocol that may help to determine an active space for excited electronic states, but the reader should keep in mind that it is purely grounded in (mostly painful) experiences and its applicability may vary depending on the molecule of interest.
 As such, the tone of the following paragraphs will be somewhat different and should be understood as a narrative of a 'path towards an active space'.

 For the ground-state optimized geometry of the molecule of interest, perform a series of electronic-structure calculations with various sets of electronic-structure methods and a medium-size basis set: LR-TDDFT/TDA, ADC(2), CC2, EOM-CCSD, and, if affordable, CC3.
 Compare the various electronic energies and oscillator strengths, and check the influence of the basis set on these results, possibly detecting the importance of Rydberg states (keeping in mind that LR-TDDFT may not describe them adequately).
 More importantly, check the electronic character of the range of excited electronic states of interest and compare the different electronic-structure methods to see where they agree and where they disagree (for example, for the ordering of electronic states).
 Based on the electronic character of the states (and the excitation energies and oscillator strengths), and using the literature or any available experimental data on the system, identify the similarities between methods.
 In the FC region and for closed-shell molecules, it is likely that most methods will show some form of agreement, with a possible exception being the ordering of some electronic states if close in energy to each other.
 Notorious issues will appear with electronic states showing a doubly-excited character, but we will come back to this point later.
 At this stage, the goal is not to find the best possible single-reference electronic-structure method, but merely to identify the various electronic-state characters, i.e., the important occupied and virtual orbitals, for the electronic states of interest.
 We are now at a turning point, depending on whether you want to identify an active space for SA-CASSCF or XMS-CASPT2.